What Is Agile Project Management?

 What Are the Most Popular Agile Project Management Methods?

 As Agile became a prominent topic at the beginning of the 21st century, many frameworks rapidly gained popularity (Scrum, Kanban, SAFe, etc.).
 However, many companies seeking true business agility realized that highly prescriptive frameworks and agility are quite the opposite.
-This is why many organizations today are looking into Agile methodologies that support building a stable Agile workflow and tailoring the processes to their own needs instead of adopting highly prescriptive frameworks.
+This is why many organizations today are looking into different Agile methodologies that support building a stable Agile workflow and tailoring the processes to their own needs instead of adopting highly prescriptive frameworks.

 We Will Teach You Kanban in 7 Days.
 Learn the Basics.
 For Free.